-At Venerable Bede CE Academy, we have appointed the following Deputy Designated Leads Mr J Exley, Mrs S Holt and Mrs G Riley who are part of the safeguarding team.
+At the Venerable Bede CE Academy we have appointed the following Deputy Designated Leads: Sally Holt (AHT/SENDCO) Antonia Chapman-Jones (AHT Pastoral) and Gemma Riley (Pupil Welfare Manager) who are part of the Safeguarding Team.
 These individuals are trained to the same standard as the Designated Safeguarding Lead.
 Whilst the activities of the Designated Safeguarding Lead can be delegated to appropriately trained deputies the ultimate LEAD RESPONSIBILITY for child protection will not be delegated and remains with the Designated Safeguarding Lead.

-Any deputies will be trained to the same standard as the Designated Safeguarding Lead and the role should be explicit in their job description.
+Any deputies will be trained to the same standard as the Designated Safeguarding Lead and the role is explicit in their job description.

-The Designated Safeguarding Lead has a very detailed role, (see below)
+The Designated Safeguarding Lead has a very detailed role, (see below).

-However, if there is an IMMEDIATE safeguarding concern and the Designated Safeguarding Lead (or deputies) are unavailable please seek immediate support via the Integrated Contact and Referral Team (0191 561 7007).
+However, if there is an IMMEDIATE safeguarding concern and the Designated Safeguarding Lead (or Deputies) are unavailable please seek immediate support via the Integrated Contact and Referral Team (0191 561 7007).